curvegrid/go-ethereum-wiki/Building-Instructions-for-Mac.md

 First install Qt 5.4.x (5.3 works; 5.2 should also work, but is not officially supported):

+**WARNING: There is a breaking bug in QT 5.4.0.
+See [issue #212](https://github.com/ethereum/go-ethereum/issues/212) for more information and instructions on downgrading to 5.3.2**

 ```brew install qt5```

 Now configure some path for go-qml to properly build